-After learning about some conditions that apple trees can contract, I was surprised to see that there wasn’t a lot of information on how to treat fire blight naturally.
+After learning about some conditions that apple trees can contract, I was surprised to see that there wasn’t a lot of information on how to treat fire blight organically.
 So, I did some research to find out more.
 Here’s what I found.

-The best natural solutions to treat fire blight are vinegar and essential oils.
+The best organic solutions to treat fire blight are vinegar and essential oils.
 Research from Washington State University has shown that oregano, thyme, and cinnamon essential oils are a viable treatment for fire blight.
 Simply use a spray of 23% thyme oil or 60% cinnamon oil on the tree a few times per year.

 What is Fire Blight?

 Fire blight (erwinia amylovora) is a highly infectious bacterial disease that affects members of the rose family—including apple, pear, crabapple, rose, cotoneaster, mountain ash, hawthorn, quince, spirea, and pyracantha.
 Fire blight causes browning and disfiguring of the leaves and fruit, sometimes killing the tree.

 Fire blight spreads most often in the springtime when it’s warm and wet (spreading the fastest when the temperature is above 70ºF).
 During the winter, fire blight is dormant.
 This is why providing preventative treatment to the trees is important in handling this disease.

 The bad news is that there is no cure for fire blight.